Haiti launches anti-cholera vaccination campaign

 In the capital, the program is being implemented by the Gheskio Center, a Haitian health NGO that specializes in fighting the AIDS virus and other infectious diseases, while another international NGO, Partners In Health, led by the U.N. deputy special envoy for Haiti, Dr. Paul Farmer, has been designated to carry out the vaccination program in Bokozel, near the northern town of St-Marc.

-The Haitian health minister, Florence Duperval Guillaume, rejected allegations that the vaccine is experimental and could have side effects.
+The Haitian health Minister, Florence Duperval Guillaume, rejected allegations that the vaccine is an experimental one that could have side effects on recipients.
 The vaccination program was delayed several weeks after some critics suggested the campaign was a research project to test new, unapproved drugs.

 "This is vaccine that has already been certified by the World Health Organization, and our campaign has nothing to do with an experimentation that could have recipients running risks," Guillaume said.
 "People have nothing to fear," she added.